CoutoDev/CoutoDev/README.md

 - 🔭 I’m currently working on **Implementation of stores on the Magento 2 Platform**

-- 🌱 I’m currently learning **Web Accessibility, Babel, eslint, webpack**
+- 🌱 I’m currently learning **Web Accessibility, React, Clean Code**

 - 👯 I’m looking to collaborate on **Open Source Projects**